-- Assessing the Group's policies for the valuation of finished goods inventory against the requirements of the accounting standards; - Applying our understanding of the Group's business model in critically evaluating the Group's methodology to identify slow moving finished goods and finished goods selling below cost; - Testing the Group's finished goods inventory impairment assessment at year-end, by: - Assessing the integrity of the finished goods inventory provision, including the accuracy of the underlying calculations by performing computation checks; - Checking the accuracy of expected stock turnovers, by product, as a key input in the finished goods inventory provision.
-The expected stock turnover is applied against escalating obsolescence assumptions when calculating the finished goods inventory provision.
-We evaluated expected stock turnovers using the quantity of finished goods on hand at year end and sales quantities experienced in FY20.
-We checked a sample of those sales quantities to sales invoices; - Comparing the unit cost of each finished good on hand from the Group's impairment assessment to the average sales price for the year of these products, as a proxy for expected recoverable amount; - Challenging the Group's assumptions, such as the provision percentages by product category and aging, using our understanding of the Group's business and knowledge of market. - Attending stocktakes in significant locations observing the Group's processes, which included identifying slow moving and potentially obsolete finished goods inventory.
+- Assessing the Group's policies for the valuation of finished goods inventory against the requirements of the accounting standards; - Critically evaluating the Group's methodology to identify finished goods that are slow moving or selling below cost; - Testing the Group's finished goods inventory impairment assessment at year-end, by: - Assessing the accuracy of the underlying finished goods inventory provision model by performing computation checks; - Checking the accuracy of the expected time period to sell inventory, by product, as a key input in the finished goods inventory provision.
+We evaluated the expected time period to sell inventory on hand using the sales / usage quantities experienced in FY21.
+We checked a sample of those sales quantities to sales invoices. - Comparing the unit cost of each finished good on hand from the Group's impairment assessment to the average sales price for the year of these products, as a proxy for expected recoverable amount.
+Where estimated metal scrap value is used by the Group to estimate recoverable amount, we compared Korvest's calculation to externally published product weights and the scrap customer's quoted purchase prices. - Challenging the Group's assumptions, such as the provision percentages by product category and aging, using our understanding of the Group's business and knowledge of the market; and - Attending stocktakes in significant locations observing the Group's processes, which included identifying slow moving and potentially obsolete finished goods inventory.